Bloomberg-Beta/Manual/Manual.md

 ### The numbers

 Our standard first check is $250,000 to $500,000.
-We have no minimum check size, and have written checks as small as $25,000, and we have written first checks for more than $500,000.
-Although our fund can comfortably write much bigger checks, we believe that the early days of funds, just like the early days of companies, should burn capital more slowly while they find product-market fit.
+We have no minimum check size, and have written checks as small as $25,000, and we have written first checks for seven figures.
+Although our fund can comfortably write bigger checks, we believe that the early days of funds, just like the early days of companies, should burn capital more slowly while they find product-market fit.
+(In our first year, our biggest check was $250,000.)
 As we mature, we may become more rigid in our financial requirements for deals as we learn what works for us, and we will write bigger checks.

 We care about price.
 We do not have a target ownership level, but would like to see a path where we can put more money into a company and own a meaningful amount of the company.
 Our view is that we are comfortable taking the highest possible levels of risk and that founders, and their investors, should be rewarded for that.
-We believe companies are successful when their teams also get generous equity grants that incentivize the early team members to create something valuable.
+We believe companies are successful when their teams also get generous equity grants that motivate the early team members to create something valuable.

 We also believe “the price is the price” -- we won’t ask for unusual discounts for ourselves with strange terms like participating preferred equity.
 We are flexible as to whether our investment is structured as convertible debt or as equity.